varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - What threats (Stride) applies to each component?
 - Trust relationship between components?
 - Which threats apply to each relationshipt?
+- What motivates an attacker?
+- What attack vectors can an attacker use?
+- **To perform this analysis**:
+  - Functional decomposition(diagram of software components)
+  - An overview of trust-relationships between components
+  - Good knowledge of security pitfalls(injectio, XSS, CSRF,..)

 #### Threat Model Example Scenario